Install Infinite Scale on a Server

 file. -

-Follow the respective Upgrading Infinite Scale guide.
+Follow the appropriate Upgrading Infinite Scale guide.

 -

-Backup your existing deployment source/configuration and update the deployment sources - if they have been changed, re-apply your configuration settings.
+Backup your existing deployment source/configuration and update the deployment sources - if they have been changed, reapply your configuration settings.

 -